TimHBSWFL/stock-data-etl/README.md

 ## Results

 Was shocked that it worked!
-Tested manually and had 2 workflow failures due to file not found issues, corrected the issue and have had successful workflow runs ever sense.
-The first official trading day data was pulled from was on 12/19/2025.
+Tested manually and had two workflow failures due to file-not-found issues, corrected the issue and have had successful workflow runs ever since.
+The first official trading day of data was pulled on 12/19/2025.
 Due to my workflows running close to the holidays an unintentional issue came up.
-My schedule pulled data on Christmas day, but no trading took place on that day so duplicate data was added to my Databricks Delta table.
+The schedule pulled data on Christmas Day, but since no trading took place, duplicate data was added to my Databricks Delta table.

-Also had some duplicate data added do to manually executing my first workflow and then the schedule running as it should which added data from 12/19/2025 twice.
-I went ahead and manually deleted the duplicates from my table using PySpark.
+Additional duplicate data was also added due to manually executing the workflow and then allowing the scheduled run to execute, which resulted in data from 12/19/2025 being inserted twice.
+I manually deleted the duplicates from the table using PySpark.
 The next step in this project is to add logic to account for market holidays to improve the data pipeline.